 Student Success Story

-Master of Liberal Arts, Digital Media Design Degree '14
+Master of Liberal Arts, Digital Media Design Degree Program '14

 In the following Q&A, Botting discusses how gaining skills in digital media has helped his publishing career.
 And he shares what it was like to bring Hamlet to life using kinetic typography.